JessikaRamirez/Seattle-Airbnb-udacity/README.md

 # Seattle-Airbnb-udacity
 ## Data analysis of Airbnb data in Seattle

+## Business Understanding
 This project consists of an exploratory data analysis of the Airbnb dataset in Seattle.
 The objective is to analyze the characteristics and trends of the bases provided by Airbnb in Seattle.

+## description

+En este proyecto buscamos analizar las bases proporcionadas, para dar respuesta a las tres preguntas planteadas a continuación, empleando Herramientas de  ciencia de datos

+"*" Question 1: Top 8 most popular neighborhoods for Airbnb in Seattle "*" Question 2: What are the average prices for different types of properties "*" Question 3: How does the time of the year impact the rental prices?

 ## Dataset

-The dataset used in this project can be downloaded at the following [link](https://www.kaggle.com/datasets/airbnb/seattle)
+The dataset used in this project can be downloaded at the following [link](https://www.kaggle.com/datasets/airbnb/seattle) the bases show the public information collected by AIRBNB since 2008 from the different properties on its platform for seattle.

 ## Repository contents.